Live-in housekeeper services: how can a live-in housekeeper help the elderly?

-• In many respects, a live-in housekeeper is similar to a live-in carer.
-A live-in carer also performs a range of care duties such as helping with getting dressed and making sure medication is taken on time.
+In many respects, a live-in housekeeper is similar to a live-in carer.
+However, while a housekeeper will only provide practical help to maintain the home, a live-in carer will also perform a range of care duties such as helping with getting dressed and making sure medication is taken on time.

 A live-in housekeeper is a different service from live-in care .
 Part of a live-in carer’s role is to provide support with everyday domestic tasks such as running errands and doing the shopping, but are there predominantly to help with care needs.
 However, a live-in housekeeper’s role is to provide full-time help around the house.